Matt Ryan (American football): 2020

-2021 season: Final year in Atlanta
+2021

 With the departure of longtime teammate Julio Jones, Ryan struggled to find consistency in his first year with new head coach Arthur Smith.
 Ryan and Falcons started the season with a 1–3 mark.
 In Week 5 against the New York Jets, Ryan became the seventh quarterback in NFL history to reach 5,000 career completions.
 In the same game, Ryan surpassed Eli Manning for the 8th most all-time passing yards in NFL history.
 Following the victory over the Jets, the Falcons reached .500 with a win in their next game over the Miami Dolphins, with Ryan passing for 336 yards and two touchdowns.
 In Week 9 against the New Orleans Saints, Ryan had 343 passing yards, two passing touchdowns, and one rushing touchdown in the 27–25 victory.
 Ryan was named NFC Offensive Player of the Week for his performance.
 The Falcons offense would be anemic in the next two games, as they were held to a field goal against the Dallas Cowboys and then were shut out by the New England Patriots, with Ryan held to less than 200 yards in both games.
 The Falcons alternated wins and losses going into Week 17.

 During the Week 17 game against the Buffalo Bills, Ryan was called for a taunting penalty after seemingly scoring a rushing touchdown, but after further review, he was ruled down at the 1-yard line, and the resulting 15-yard penalty put Atlanta back at the 16-yard-line instead of being enforced on the ensuing kickoff.
-The Falcons failed to score from that distance on the next two plays, all but sealing a 29–15 loss that eliminated the team from the playoffs.
+The Falcons failed to score from that distance on the next two plays, all but sealing a 29–15 loss that eliminated them from the playoffs.
 Ryan finished the 2021 season with 3,968 passing yards, 20 touchdowns, and 12 interceptions.

 Indianapolis Colts

-On March 21, 2022, the Falcons traded Ryan to the Indianapolis Colts for a third-round pick in the 2022 NFL Draft.